William H. Seward House

 The William H. Seward House Museum is a historic house museum at 33 South Street in Auburn, New York.
-Built about 1816, the home of William H. Seward (1801–72), who served as a New York state senator, the governor of New York, a U.S. senator, a presidential candidate, and then Secretary of State under presidents Abraham Lincoln and Andrew Johnson.
+Built about 1816, it was the home of William H. Seward (1801–1872), who served as a New York state senator, the governor of New York, a U.S. senator, a presidential candidate, and then Secretary of State under presidents Abraham Lincoln and Andrew Johnson.
 The house was declared a National Historic Landmark in 1964, and added to the National Register of Historic Places on October 15, 1966.
 It is now maintained by a nonprofit organization as a museum dedicated to Seward's legacy.
 Seward's house lies on the same street at Harriet Tubman's house.

 Description

 The Seward House is located south of the center of Auburn, on the west side of South Street opposite Grover Street.
 Its core element is a two-story brick structure, with a gabled roof.
 To this house William Seward made numerous additions, beginning with a two-story tower and wing at the west end in 1847, to which a porte-cochere and carriage house were added.
 In 1866, he added another narrower wing and three-story tower to the south side of the house, and additional separate carriage houses were built further south on the property.